 - Wayne State University International Graduate or Undergraduate Admission Application

-- application fee payable to Wayne State University
+- Testing fee payable to Wayne State University

 - Copy of the first two pages of the student’s passport

 - Copy of dependents’ first two pages of passport if applicable

 - Statement of Support Form or scholarship letter